-Born in Cincinnati, Ohio, she grew up in a much warmer place: Carlsbad, California.
-She attended the University of California, Davis (B.A. in music 2013).
-Where she studied with Laurie San Martin, Sam Nichols, and Ross Bauer.
-She attended Illinois State University (M.M. in composition 2015) and studied with Martha C. Horst and Roy D. Magnuson.
+Laura Schwartz is a Ph.D. candidate in the Music Composition and Theory at the University of Pittsburgh.
+Born in Cincinnati, Ohio, Laura grew up in a much warmer place: Carlsbad, California.
+She attended the University of California, Davis (B.A. in Music 2013).
+She attended Illinois State University (M.M. in Composition 2015).
+The music Laura writes explore gesture-time, electric fans, and egg shakers.

-Laura’s music was performed during the Oregon Bach Festival Composer’s Symposium (2014), the Oregon Symposium of Graduate Musicians (2015), Nief Norf festival (2015), and the Yarn/Wire Institute (2016).
-She was artist in residence with the University of Pittsburgh Department of Physics and Astronomy (2016), culminating in System Cooling, an illustrated set of six miniatures for clarinet, baritone saxophone, violin, and double bass.
-In 2017, she won The Margert Blackburn and Dead Elf awards for her string quartet Wreathes (2017).
+Laura’s music was performed during the Oregon Bach Festival Composer’s Symposium (2014), the Oregon Symposium of Graduate Musicians (2015), Nief Norf festival (2015), Yarn/Wire Institute (2016), and the UC Davis Revision/(s) Festival (2018).
+She was awarded one of four inaugural artist residences with the University of Pittsburgh Department of Physics and Astronomy (2016), culminating in System Cooling, an illuminated set of six miniatures for clarinet, baritone saxophone, violin, and double bass.
+In 2017, she won the Margert Blackburn and Dead Elf awards for her string quartet Wreathes (2017).

-Laura has worked with ensembles including: Arditti quartet, ensemble linea, New Morris code, Ekmeles, wild Up, and the Living Earth Show.
-Her collaborations with solo performers include Devon Tipp—bassoon, Sarah Pyle—flute(s) and Aaron Hydns—tuba.
+Laura has worked with ensembles and performers including: Robert Black—double bass, Arditti quartet, ensemble linea, New Morris code, Ekmeles, wild Up, Durward Contemporary Chamber Ensemble, the Living Earth Show, and the Los Angeles Percussion Quartet.
+Her collaborations with solo performers include: Matt Driscoll—trombone, Devon Tipp—bassoon, Evangeline Werger—piano, Sarah Pyle—flute(s), and Aaron Hydns—tuba.